 The controller file in our application HomeController.cs, defines the two controls Index and About.

 Swap the content of the HomeController.cs file with this:

-The files Index.cshtml and About.cshtml in the Views folder defines the ActionResult views Index() and About() in the controller.
+The files Index.cshtml and About.cshtml in the Views folder define the ActionResult views Index() and About() in the controller.